 To provide conservation direction and leadership for Granite Bay Flycasters by promoting the protection of fisheries and water resources, and to stimulate participation, awareness, and education of our club members and the community regarding conservation efforts.

-Selected articles in pdf format from previous months that remain topical today
+Selected articles in pdf format from previous months that remain current today.

 Conservation Committee Meetings are held quarterly at 6:30 PM at the Round Table Pizza just south of Douglas on Sierra College Blvd.
 Watch the home page or Message Board Conservation forum for the date.